reubengann/MusicVideoJukebox/readme.md

 To do:

-- Fix display of long playlist names
-- Allow an icon for playlists
+- Allow an icon and description for playlists
+- Store progress for each playlist
+- Change playlist select to horizontal cards